-- 1. Name, title, address, phone number, and e-mail address for the Authorized Organization Representative (AOR) of the applicant agency. - 2.
+- 1. Name, title, address, phone number, and e-mail address for the Authorized Organization Representative (AOR) of the applicant agency.
+For a definition of the AOR, please see the "Application for Federal Assistance (SF-424)" section. - 2.
 Name, title, address, phone number, and e-mail address for the grant point-of-contact.
 This person must be an employee of the applicant agency. - 3.
 Statement as to whether the organization applying will serve as a "pass through entity" (a fiscal agent/sponsor) for an organization, or organizations that will ultimately implement the project.
 If so, the applicant must include a statement acknowledging that, should an award be made, it would be responsible for all statutory, fiscal and programmatic requirements, including those of 2 CFR Part 200, as well as all project deliverables.
-The organization applying for the award must also list all of the entities it will enter into agreements with to perform the work, and should include a description of how these entities intend to accomplish the purposes of the award if such a description is not already provided in a Memorandum of Understanding (MOU) submitted as part of the application.

-- 4. Statement as to whether the agency applying has expended \$750,000 in federal funds in the organization's past fiscal year.
+The organization applying for the award must also list all of the entities it will enter into agreements with to perform the work, and should include a description of how these entities intend to accomplish the purposes of the award if such a description is not already provided in a Memorandum of Understanding (MOU) submitted as part of the application. - 4.
+Statement as to whether the agency applying has expended \$750,000 in federal funds in the organization's past fiscal year.
 Please specify the end date of the applicant's fiscal year. - 5.
 A list of other federal grant programs from which the applicant organization currently receives funding or for which it has applied for funding in FY 2016 to do similar work.
 Please provide this information in a table using the format found in APPENDIX E. - 6.
 Statement as to whether the applicant is a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code. - 7.
 Statement as to whether the applicant is a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable.
 If the applicant is not a nonprofit organization or is a nonprofit that does not use the safe-harbor procedure, provide a statement to that effect.
 For additional information about the safe-harbor procedure, see "Disclosures Related to Executive Compensation" section. - 8.
-The percentage of grant activities, should the application be funded, that will address each of the following issues: - Sexual assault: - Domestic violence; - Dating/teen dating violence; and/or - Stalking. - 9.
 Summary of Current and Recent OVW Projects (if applicable).
-If the applicant has a current grant or cooperative agreement under any OVW program or an award that has been closed within the last 12 months from the date this solicitation closes, the information below must be provided in a table using the format found in APPENDIX D. Failure to provide the required table will result in a loss of points.
-The table must: - Identify all grants by OVW program, award number and project period. - Specify the total funding amount for each grant (initial and supplemental amounts, if applicable). - Specify the total funds remaining in each grant as of the date of application. - Provide the total funds remaining in each budget category (Personnel, Fringe, Travel, Equipment, Supplies, Construction, Contractual, and Other) for each grant. - Provide a justification for remaining funds. - Estimate the amount of grant funds that will be remaining at the end of the current project period. - List the number and titles of all full-time and/or part-time positions funded by the award.
+If the applicant has a current grant or cooperative agreement under any OVW program or an award that has been closed within the last 12 months from the date this solicitation closes, the information must be provided in the table found in APPENDIX D. Failure to provide the required table will result in a loss of points.

-Project Narrative (60 Points Total)
+Project Narrative (75 Points Total)

-The Project Narrative may not exceed 20 pages for applications in length, double-spaced.
-The Project Narrative comprises the following three sections: Purpose of the Application, What Will Be Done, and Who Will Implement.
+The Project Narrative may not exceed 20 pages in length, double-spaced.